Mycrosys/marblesgame/README.md

 -   On Desktop Devices with a very high resolution (above 2600px wide, e.g. a full screen window on a 4k or Ultra Wide Display), the Background Image is no longer covering 100%.
 -   On Desktop Devices with a very low resolution (below 280px wide), the consistency of the website can no longer be upheld.
 These kind of devices shouldn't be supported by modern operating systems anymore and should be extremely rare.
--   The site does not work on Internet Explorer
+-   The site does not work on Internet Explorer.
+The Start Game Button is unresponsive.
+In addition, the opacity of the boxes is not supported and is therefore using the same color as solid as a fallback instead of the semi-transparent one.

 <br>